dmudigdo/writing/manager-report-oct-2025.md

 **New programs** - Topic discussion group, Afternoon Taichi, Knitting Group, Recycling Plant Talk.

 ## Community Initiatives
-**Breadcrumbs** - Has a new bread source, new logo & web presence to attract volunteers.
+**Breadcrumbs** - Has a new bread source (Bakers Delight Camberwell Place), new logo & web presence to attract volunteers.

 **Food bank** - Last order taken, heard from Oz Harvest, we are still on the waiting list.